 No, weddings are not permitted, except for on compassionate grounds.

-If you have more questions, the Victorian Government has an extensive list of FAQs on its website — or you can read the Premier's latest statement about lockdown.
+If you have more questions, the Victorian Government has an extensive list of details on its website — or you can read the Premier's latest statement about lockdown.